 Charles Waterton, Essays on natural history, chiefly ornithology (1838)

-Archibald Edmonstone later returned to Scotland and died in Stirling in 1837.
+Archibald Edmonstone later returned to Scotland and died in Glasgow in 1856 [memorial in Holy Rude Church Stirling].
 Two of his brothers, George (1795-1818) and Charles (1793-1822), died in Demerara.
 The fourth of the Edmonstone brothers, Robert (1791-1834), was a merchant in Georgetown, in partnership with a Mr Macdonald.
 In 1821 a Mr Edmonstone, along with a Mr Simson, arrived in Quebec from Demerara.
 This might have been a fifth brother, William (1794-1875), described as ‘sometime of Canada’.

 The fullest records are of Robert.
 One visitor in 1821, bearing a letter of introduction from John Gladstone, described him as a ‘gentlemanly Scotchman’:

 He received me courteously and ‘hoped to see me occasionally’, a hope I did not share, knowing the fate of introductory letters in general.
 [JJC Memoirs Vol. 2 p.
 124]

 One of his slaves was trained in taxidermy by Charles Waterton:

 Mr. Robert Edmonstone . . . had a fine mulatto capable of learning anything.
 He requested me to teach him the art.
 I did so.
 He was docile and active, and was with me all the time in the forest.
 I left him there to keep up this new art of preserving birds and to communicate it to others.
 [Charles Waterton, Wanderings in South America, p158]

 After the rising of slaves in 1823, Robert gave evidence against the missionary Rev John Smith and was used by the court as ‘a translator of negro dialect’.
 [Joshua Bryant, Account of the insurrection of the negro slaves in the colony of Demerara, p61]